Emma Smith - Dip. Counselling MBACP & Accred. Cert. EFT Practitioner

 Certificate of Achievement in Safeguarding Children with Disabilities.

 Understanding ME, CHRONIC FATIGUE SYNDROME & FIBROMYALGIA.
-How to work with Eating Disorders, Practical Skills in Gestalt, Practical Skills in working with Trauma, Patrick Casement "Knowing and not knowing in the consulting room."
+How to work with Eating Disorders, Understanding Traumatic Bereavement.
+Practical Skills in Gestalt, Practical Skills in working with Trauma, Patrick Casement "Knowing and not knowing in the consulting room."
 Introduction to Mindfulness.
 Understanding and skills in working with Dissociative Identity Disorder (DID), Working with the Inner Child 1: Discovery, Working with the Inner Child 2: Skills, Co-dependency: the need to take care, Conflict Resolution, Mindfulness Practitioner Day Retreat, Working creatively in the counselling room, Foundations of Rational Emotive Behaviour Therapy (Windy Dryden and Nicola Martin), Existential Freedom.
 How to be real and find meaning (Emmy Van Deurzen), Working with Trauma (Child and Adult survivors of complex trauma, sexual violence and domestic abuse) – Christine Sanderson.
 CPD by COSRT: College of Sex and Relationship Therapists: The Fundamentals of working with Couples.
 Lottie Passel-Syms.
 Personal insights into attachment theory with Sir Richard Bowlby.

 I am committed to my own continued professional development and regularly attend further training to enhance my practice.
 I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their guidelines for ethical practice, which ensures client wellbeing and safety.
 I attend regular supervisory support for my client work and I have been awarded the BACP certificate of Proficiency.